CalieR/module-one-final-project-guidelines-london-web-career-021819/README.md

 TODO:
 3. README.md - install instructions, a contributors guide and a link to the license for your code.
-4. Make sure your project checks off each of the above requirements.
 5. Prepare a video demo (narration helps!) describing how a user would interact with your working project.
     * The video should:
       - Have an overview of your project.(2 minutes max)